 Fraud prevention tips for your small business clients

-Your clients rely on you for sound business advice.
-And sometimes the best advice is hard to give.
-In the case of fraud, you’ll need to tell your small business clients some uncomfortable truths.
+Sometimes business advice is hard to give.
+In the case of fraud, you’ll need to tell your clients uncomfortable truths.

 Your clients probably underestimate the risk of fraud